-By Jeff Newburn, Certified Financial Planner® and Treasurer of THRIVEtoday
+Jeff Newburn is a Certified Financial Planner® and Treasurer of THRIVEtoday.
+Originally Posted December 2020.

 THRIVEtoday is a non-profit ministry, and as such we rely heavily on the generous donations of others, especially those who have been blessed by our ministry.
 Might God be putting this on your heart?
 This time of year, many of us consider year-end giving.
-As you pray about this, here are some things you may want to consider.
-Originally Posted On December, 2020
+As you pray about this, here are some things you may want to consider:

 The economic consequences of COVID-19 have been very different for different people.
 For some, they have lost their jobs or their pay has been cut, and are suffering greatly.
 However, for others who are blessed with being able to keep their income the same, their finances have actually improved.
 We are traveling less, vacationing less, eating out less.
 Many people are observing that their savings have gone up in this season.
 If this is the case with you, might God lead you to share some of your blessings with THRIVEtoday?

 In spite of many challenges with the economy, the stock market has not only fully recovered from the bear market this spring, but has actually gone on to set new records this fall.
 Some people own appreciated stock.
 If you sell appreciated stock and give the proceeds to THRIVEtoday, you have to pay taxes on the gain.
 However, if you donate the appreciated stock, you do not have to pay taxes on the gain, but you can still deduce the full market value.